 Hermite Ensemble object

-- Full matrix model associated to the Hermite ensemble - Tridiagonal matrix model associated to the Hermite ensemble
+- Full matrix model associated to the Hermite ensemble - Tridiagonal matrix model associated to the Hermite ensemble in both cases, the corresponding p.d.f. is displayed

 Display the histogram of the last realization of the HermiteEnsemble object.